NEW: The leader of the socialist PASOK party says it won't support Syriza

 The Greek stock market dropped about 5% in early trading before recovering somewhat Tuesday.
 The market had fallen more than 6% Monday.

-The Greek elections came the same day that French voters kicked out President Nicolas Sarkozy in favor of Socialist François Hollande, who spoke out against austerity in his victory speech.
+The Greek elections came the same day that French voters kicked out President Nicolas Sarkozy in favor of Socialist François Hollande, who spoke out against austerity in his victory speech Sunday.

-The failure of Greece’s main center-right party to form a coalition government Monday added yet more uncertainty to the debt-ridden country’s political situation.
+Greece’s main center-right party has failed to form a coalition government Monday, adding yet more uncertainty to the debt-ridden country’s political situation.

 Politicians have until May 17 to come up with a new working alliance or, if they cannot, set a date for another round of elections.

-Syriza more than tripled its parliamentary representation to 51 seats out of 300 in the balloting Sunday.
+Syriza more than tripled its parliamentary representation to 51 seats out of 300 in the balloting.

-“European leadership and especially (German Chancellor Angela) Merkel have to understand that austerity policies have suffered defeat,” Tsipras said.
+“European leadership and especially (German Chancellor Angela) Merkel have to understand that austerity policies have suffered defeat,” Tsipras said Sunday.

 He called the election results “a message of a peaceful revolution.”

-A European Commission spokeswoman said this week that Greece needs time to work through its political process but reminded the country’s leaders that they would be expected to abide by terms of a bailout program meant to avoid a crippling financial meltdown.
+A European Commission spokeswoman said Monday that Greece needs time to work through its political process but reminded the country’s leaders that they would be expected to abide by terms of a bailout program meant to avoid a crippling financial meltdown.

 “The commission hopes and expects that the future government of Greece will respect the engagements that Greece has entered into,” spokeswoman Pia Ahrenkilde Hansen told reporters.